manifest/pal/README.md

 The `Input` and the `Output` of workflow represent an authentication map which should have the following structure:

-- `provider` (managed by the library) -
-		The provider with which the user authenticated (e.g. 'twitter' or 'facebook').
 - `uid` -
 		An identifier unique to the given provider, such as a Twitter user ID.
 Should be stored as a string.
 - `info` -